 June 13 – 16, Basel, Switzerland

-Needed an excuse to visit Switzerland, but you can’t find approval for your plan to tip purple cows?
+Needed an excuse to visit Switzerland, but you can’t find an approval for your plan to tip purple cows?
 Then visit Art Basel.
 The works of 4,000 artists will be displayed in a plethora of mediums: from paintings, drawings, sculptures and installations, digital art and video, they have their bases covered.
 Make some snobs angry by complaining about the lack of cuckoo clocks.

 Festa de São João do Porto